cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-titles of all the columns:
+Here are titles of all the columns:

 ~~~
 colnames(gapminder)